 During 2022, a block of 4,000 hectares of non-contiguous concessions to the south of the main Gaban project were moved into a separate project, the Yang Project (see below).
-In addition, about 1,200 hectares in three newly available concessions were staked and added to the Gaban project to strengthen the land position around existing targets.
+In addition, about 1,200 hectares in three newly available concessions were acquired directly from the government of Peru and added to the Gaban project to strengthen the land position around existing targets.